RyanGruber1995/video_game_sales/Overview.md

     # Delete rows where year is unknown
     DELETE FROM vgsales.games WHERE year = "N/A"

 I know from the site where I pulled this dataset that the data tracked games since 1980, but not necessary what the most recent year was.
-To find this out I ran the following query:
+To find this out I ran the following query and got the following output:

     # Count games from each year
     SELECT